What Is Sound

 Longitudinal Sound Waves

 A longitudinal wave is a wave in which the motion of the medium’s particles is parallel to the direction of the energy transport.
+Sound waves in air and fluids are longitudinal waves, because the particles that transport the sound vibrate parallel to the direction of the sound wave’s travel.
 If you push a slinky back and forth, the coils move in a parallel fashion (back and forth).
 Similarly, when a tuning fork is struck, the direction of the sound wave is parallel to the motion of the air particles.

 Mechanical Sound Waves

-A sound wave moves through air by displacing air particles in a chain reaction.
+Why is sound a mechanical wave?
+Sound waves move through air by displacing air particles in a chain reaction.
 As one particle is displaced from its equilibrium position, it pushes or pulls on neighboring molecules, causing them to be displaced from their equilibrium.
 As particles continue to displace one another with mechanical vibrations, the disturbance is transported throughout the medium.
 These particle-to-particle, mechanical vibrations of sound conductance qualify sound waves as mechanical waves.
 Sound energy, or energy associated with the vibrations created by a vibrating source, requires a medium to travel, which makes sound energy a mechanical wave.

 Pressure Sound Waves

 Transverse waves move with oscillations that are perpendicular to the direction of the wave.
-Sound waves are not transverse waves because their oscillations are parallel to the direction of the energy transport.
-Among the most common examples of transverse waves are ocean waves.
-A more tangible example can be demonstrated by wiggling one side of a string up and down, while the other end is anchored.
+Sound waves are not transverse waves because their oscillations are parallel to the direction of the energy transport; however sound waves can become transverse waves under very specific circumstances.
+Transverse waves, or shear waves, travel at slower speeds than longitudinal waves, and transverse sound waves can only be created in solids.
+Ocean waves are the most common example of transverse waves in nature.
+A more tangible example can be demonstrated by wiggling one side of a string up and down, while the other end is anchored (see standing waves video below).
 Still a little confused?
 Check out the visual comparison of transverse and longitudinal waves below.

 4 Properties of Sound

 What makes music different from noise?
-A bird’s call is generally more melodic than a car alarm.
+A bird’s call is more melodic than a car alarm.
 And, we can usually tell the difference between ambulance and police sirens - but how do we do this?
-We use the four properties of sound: pitch, dynamics (loudness or softness), tone color, and duration.
+We use the four properties of sound: pitch, dynamics (loudness or softness), timbre (tone color), and duration.